 For most waterfowl hunters, the hunting season never lasts quite long enough.
 Just when it seems the ducks are finally plentiful or when you're looking for a bright spot to end the season, it's time to put the guns away for those eight or so long months until the next one opens.
-But for the past 11 years, hunters have found some consolation in federally litigated light goose hunting, which lasts as long as the geese are around.
+But for more than a decade, hunters have found some consolation in federally litigated light goose hunting, which lasts as long as the geese are around.
 So what made the government step in and throw hunters a bone?
 The answer is actually a matter of ecosystem conservation.

 Too many geese, not enough land